 “Who Cares If It’s Legal.
 We Still Can’t Do It”

 Ethical Obligations: In general, health care providers take the fact that people have entrusted them with some of their most sensitive information very seriously.
 Covered entities are required by HIPAA to make available their Notice of Privacy Practices and included in that notice is often a statement on their use and disclosure of EHR data for research.
-Although a health care provider can, for example through de-identification, disclose EHR data without much regulatory obligations, health care providers often are judicious in their disclosure, taking into consideration the protocols’ alignment with the provider’s mission and their written and unwritten promises to their patients.12 For example, a hospital operating under a Catholic banner considers intentional selective abortion or in vitro fertilization to be against their adherence to the Catholic faith’s doctrines on bioethics.13 Thus, while the de-identification of their data could legally be used for research supporting those procedures, ethically it would arguably violate an implied covenant with their patients.
+Although a health care provider can, for example through de-identification, disclose EHR data without many regulatory obligations, they are often judicious in their disclosure, taking into consideration the protocols’ alignment with the provider’s mission and their written and unwritten promises to their patients.12 For example, a hospital operating under a Catholic banner considers intentional selective abortion or in vitro fertilization to be against their adherence to the Catholic faith’s doctrines on bioethics.13 Thus, while the de-identification of that hospital’s data could legally be used for research supporting those procedures, ethically it would arguably violate an implied covenant with their patients.
 Specifically, any patient may feel wronged by their health provider if their records were not protected from use or disclosure in research they find morally objectionable.14 Additionally, one may ethically take issue with the purpose of the research; such as while one may see the disclosure of a data set for the purposes of research pursuant to the publication of evidence to improve patient care as consistent with their mission, they may not view the disclosure of the exact same data set for other kinds of research purposes such as research for marketing, sales or political purposes.
 This ethical construct applies not only to the business decision to not release data but also to impose prohibitions from any unauthorized secondary use of disclosed data to the extent practical.
-Noting that with the emerging data transparency laws and data sharing obligations of medical journals,15 this is getting harder for a health provider to prevent, thus increasing their risk and discomfort.
+It is worth noting that with the emerging data transparency laws and data sharing obligations of medical journals,15 this is getting harder for a health provider to prevent, thus increasing their risk and discomfort.

-Business Considerations: As health care systems are continually challenged with the sustainability of their core business and the ever increasing demands of regulatory and business/cybersecurity requirements in data protection, there are often fewer resources available for supporting a third party’s research interests.
+Business Considerations: As health care systems are continually challenged with the sustainability of their core business and the ever increasing demands of regulatory and business/cybersecurity requirements in data protection, there are often fewer resources available to support a third party’s research interests.
 Even despite offers of adequate compensation for their efforts, the human and technical resources may simply not be available.
 It is understood that there has been some mapping of standards between Health Level Seven International (HL7) and Clinical Data Acquisition Standards Harmonization (CDASH) as well as the use of interoperability resources such as Fast Healthcare Interoperability Resources (FHIR).
 However many requests from sponsors still impose additional burdens on the health care providers that prohibit the willingness to take on the effort.
-To the extent scientifically possible, restricting protocol information needs to data most easily exchanged by health care providers (specifically, United States Core Data for Interoperability (USCDI)) may help to alleviate some of the burdens that prevent a provider’s ability to contribute.
+To the extent scientifically possible, restricting protocol information needs to the data that is most easily exchanged by health care providers (specifically, United States Core Data for Interoperability (USCDI)) may help to alleviate some of the burdens that prevent a provider’s ability to contribute.

 Prohibition from Subsequent Use